MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 Heap Simulation
 ===============

-Graphical engine is using two dedicated heaps: for the images and the external fonts.
+Graphical engine is using two dedicated heaps: for the images (see :ref:`section_image_loader_memory` ) and the external fonts (see :ref:`section_font_loader_memory`).
 Front panel simulates partly simulates the heaps usage.

 * Images heap: Front Panel simulates the heap usage when the application is creating a ``BufferedImage``, when it loads and decodes an image (PNG, BMP etc.), when it converts an image in MicroEJ format in another MicroEJ format.
 However it does not simulate the external image copy in heap.
 * External fonts heap: Front Panel does not simulate this heap.
+There is no limitation (rendering limitation, see :ref:`section_font_loader_memory`) when application is using a font which is located outside CPU addresses ranges.

 Image Decoders
 ==============

-Front Panel uses its own internal image decoders when the internal image decoders related modules have been selected (see :ref:`image_internal_decoder`).

-Front Panel can add some additional decoders like the C-side for the embedded platform (see :ref:`image_external_decoder`).
+Front Panel uses its own internal image decoders when the internal image decoders related modules have been selected (see :ref:`internal image decoders<image_external_decoder>`).
+Front Panel can add some additional decoders like the C-side for the embedded platform (see :ref:`external image decoders<image_external_decoder>`).
 However, the exhaustive list of additional decoders is limited (Front Panel is using the Java AWT ``ImageIO`` API).
-To add an additional decoder, specify the property ``hardwareImageDecoders.list`` in front panel configuration properties file (see :ref:`fp_installation`) with one or several property values:
+To add an additional decoder, specify the property ``hardwareImageDecoders.list`` in front panel configuration properties file (see :ref:`fp_ui_installation`) with one or several property values:

 .. table:: Front Panel Additional Image Decoders